goatcorp/dalamud-docs/news/2023-09-21-dalamud-v9-stabilization.md

-One major change that you will encounter is that all of the services you've already been using are now accessed via interfaces, and not directly via the implementing type. <br> We decided to go this route, as it gives us the opportunity to slowly switch all services over to plugin-specific services - which know what resources are allocated to what plugin, and allows us to track and dispose of them in case something goes wrong - and can enhance some Dalamud
+One major change that you will encounter is that all of the services you've already been using are now accessed via interfaces, and not directly via the implementing type. <br/> We decided to go this route, as it gives us the opportunity to slowly switch all services over to plugin-specific services - which know what resources are allocated to what plugin, and allows us to track and dispose of them in case something goes wrong - and can enhance some Dalamud